 Top Quality Shropshire Lamb

-The Shropshire was developed as a supreme meat breed, and today’s Shropshires retain the ability to produce finished lambs of the highest quality.
+The Shropshire was originally developed as a supreme meat and wool breed, and today’s Shropshires retain the ability to produce finished lambs of the highest quality.
 The breed combines fast growth with excellent carcass traits.
 Modern Shropshires can be used pure for prime lamb production and the rams also make excellent terminal sires, when crossed with commercial ewes.
 For more details see our page

 Excellent Scrapie Resistance

-Since the launch of the National Scrapie Plan, nearly 4,500 Shropshires have been genotyped.
-The breed is completely free from the “V” allele, which is linked to Scrapie susceptibility.
-According to the latest NSP figures for the breed, and around 60% of animals are Type 1 or Type 2 – the most resistant genotypes.
+During the period of the National Scrapie Plan, nearly 4,500 Shropshires were scrapie genotyped.
+The breed was completely free from the “V” allele, which is linked to scrapie susceptibility.
+The National Scrapie Plan figures showed that around 60% of animals are Type 1 or Type 2 – the most resistant genotypes.
 Many Shropshire breeders have continued to scrapie genotype stock and the results continue to support the original analysis.

 Valuable Shropshire Wool